kartusa/condition/README.md

 # condition
-Calculation between normal and work condition (gas flow)
+## Calculation between normal and work condition (gas flow).

+Created with XOJO on Realbasic.